Gravy’s new mobile game show is ‘Price is Right’ mixed with QVC

 Here’s how Gravy works.
 Every night, at 8:30 PM ET in the Gravy iOS app, a live host will unveil the product users can buy.
 Currently, there’s a rotating selection of hosts who work on a per-show contract basis, usually local comedians – not brand reps.

-Players are not told how many items are available, but it’s usually anywhere from two to twenty.
+Players are not told how many items are available, but it’s typically anywhere from two to twenty.

 Then the price starts to drop.
 If you buy early, you’ll have a chance to snag it at a slight discount.
 But the longer you wait, the higher the percentage off will become.
 However, you don’t know who else could snatch it up first and when.
 If you wait too long, the product will sell out.